AccelNA/timeLogs/security.md

     }

 The above checkToken() method is accepting two parameter one already generated token and recieved data.
 Comparing these two values and validate each request.

+The client side essential form element validations are added.